GuoliangLI1998/EARN/README.md

 bash ./setup.sh
 ```

-Then you can run the commands below:
+For standalone navigation, you can run the commands below:
 ```
 cd $CARLA_ROOT
 bash ./CarlaUE4.sh